 When it comes to vulnerability assessment, one of the most important decisions to be made is how much you’re willing to spend.
 So, how much does a vulnerability assessment cost?
-A ball-park figure would be around $200/month but this can vary quite a bit depending on your needs and the vulnerability assessment provider.
+Depending on your needs and the vulnerability assessment provider, vulnerability assessment cost range from $999 to $4500 yearly but this can vary quite a bit.

 What exactly are these factors that cause the variation in the price of a vulnerability assessment, and why can’t you just grab the cheapest one you can get?
 We’ll discuss all of that.

 The 3 most important factors that come into determining the cost of vulnerability assessment are as follow.
 You can click on them and jump right to the point where we discuss the qualities that bring up the price.

 - The vulnerability assessment report